Services provided

 The results of the test will not have any influence as to which medications will be prescribed.

-For the management of allergic conditions read You have allergies but medications do not help you enough; SLIT or LDA.
+For more information about the management of allergic conditions read: You have allergies but medications do not help you enough; SLIT or LDA.

 Allergies are usually associated with sneezing, runny nose and itchy eyes.
 These symptoms, which can be triggered by exposure to any allergen, are characteristic of exposure to pollen.
 Exposure to dust and to mold sometimes gives symptoms that are not usually associated with allergies: